yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 * My conference season begins: I was co-chair of LatinR 2020, of the 49 Argentine Conference of Informatic (JAIIO) and the 12th Congress of AgroInformatic.

  - [LatinR] (https://latin-r.com/) was a success.
 Completely virtual.
 Two weeks.
 [Nine tutorials (in Spanish and Portuguese)] (https://github.com/LatinR/talleres-2020).
-[Two luxury guest talks (In Spanish and English)] (https://github.com/LatinR/presentaciones-LatinR2020#Presentaciones).
-[Prerecorded talks and live question sections] (https://www.youtube.com/latinr).
+[Two luxury guest talks (In Spanish and English)] (https://github.com/LatinR/presentaciones-LatinR2020#Presentaciones) and a awesome diversity, accessibility and inclusion panel.
+A reproducibility hackathon and [Prerecorded talks and live question sections] (https://www.youtube.com/latinr).
 Beautiful.

  - The [49 JAIIO] (http://49jaiio.sadio.org.ar/) were also virtual with 13 symposia and a student contest. +500 presentations were made on 3 YouTube channels ([Room 1] (http://tiny.cc/sala1_jaiio), [Room 2] (http://tiny.cc/sala2_jaiio), [Room 3] (http: //tiny.cc/sala3_jaiio)).
 They were a success of participation with more than 13,000 views during 10 days.